-Baselines.
-We use GPT-4o-2024-08-06 (OpenAI, 2024) to build all AI-based methods in our study.
-We compare DrugAgent against three AIbased methods and one Human baseline.
 CoT (Chain of Thought) is a simple baseline where the agent generates a solution by breaking the problem into substeps (Wei et al., 2022).
-ReAct follows an interleaved reasoning and action approach, enabling interactive analysis and execution (Yao et al., 2023).
+Re-Act follows an interleaved reasoning and action approach, enabling interactive analysis and execution (Yao et al., 2023).
 ResearchAgent is designed for ML tasks, maintaining a research plan and executing key actions such as file understanding, script editing, and task reflection (Huang et al., 2024a).
+ChemCrow is a chemistry-focused LLM agent that augments LLM with 18 expert-designed tools to enable automated planning and execution across tasks such as synthesis, drug discovery, and materials design (M. Bran et al., 2024).
 The Human baseline relies on model choices reported as effective in the literature and selected by experts, with details provided in Appendix E.

-These baselines are compared with two variants of DrugAgent: DrugAgent@Top1, where the agent selects the best solution based on validation results, and DrugAgent@Top3, where the agent submits the top three solutions based on validation results, and reports the best test set outcome.
-The detailed experimental settings for all agent frameworks are provided in Appendix F.
+These baselines are compared with two variants of DrugAgent: DrugAgent@Idea1, where the agent selects the best ideas based on validation results, and DrugAgent@Idea3, where the agent submits the top three ideas based on validation results, and reports the best test set outcome.
+Other methods do not include an idea search mechanism like DrugAgent, so only a single result is reported for each.
+Detailed experimental settings and implementation details for DrugAgent, including hyperparameters and prompt examples, are provided in Appendix F.